 The survey asked the community to respond on the importance and satisfaction over a range of facilities and services Council provides.
-The main priorities issues for the next ten (10) Years centred on increasing economic development and tourism to attract more business and people / job opportunities, upgrading / maintaining roads, providing services and facilities for youth / children and shifting to energy efficiency / alternative energy.
+The main concerns centred on renewing and maintaining the local infrastructure, the management and process of development, as well as the provision of community facilities for residents.